cdl-geneseo/geneseo-dictionary/R/Robo-Tripping.md

 # Robo Tripping

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Robo Tripping

 Created by  Unknown User (ram19), last modified by  Unknown User (lm23) on Apr 29, 2015

 (n.)
 A state of inebriation induced by Robitussin.
 This entry is not Geneseo specific.
 (Major 2015)(Miller, N-R, 2012)